 To name some other than the very well-known ones:

-Çatalhöyük in Konya, The first state run by a central authority was established there.
-On July 2012, it was inscribed as a UNESCO World Heritage Site.
+Çatalhöyük in Konya, The first state-run by a central authority was established there.
+In July of 2012, it was inscribed as a UNESCO World Heritage Site.

 Antioch/Antakya was the major center for planning and organizing the apostles’ missionary efforts, and it was the base for Paul’s earliest missionary journeys.
 Famously, it was the inhabitants of Antioch, the first called Jesus’ followers “Christians”.
 The church of Saint Peter which was used by early Christians in the Antakya region is one of Christianity’s oldest churches.

 Sardis, (80 miles from Izmir) is the site for one of the oldest synagogues in the world.
 It is an archeological site dating back to the 3rd century B.C.